Groups

 Visit the SHER website.

 Communicating Science, Health, Environment & Risk division (ComSHER) was approved as a division in 2010.
 The mission of the CommSHER division is to provide a forum for the advancement of the field of science communication and the professional development of its members.
 Current objectives of the division include: (1) Providing a community for those interested in science communication and to facilitate ethical and responsible practices; (2) Encouraging acceptance of “science” to include the environment, health and technology, not just science in the narrowest sense, and (3) Supporting a diversity of research methodologies and approaches in an ongoing effort to facilitate robust research in the area.
-(The group was initially established as the Science Communication Interest Group in 1991 and officially changed it’s name to Communicating Science, Health, Environment, Risk Interest Group in Fall 2009 to more accurately reflect the depth of what the field of science communication currently covers.)

 Visit the CTEC website.